 - not learned

 One member of the nativist (as in pro-innate) team is linguist Noam Chomsky.
 He argues that we’re born with an innate knowledge of universal grammar that allows us to learn speech with a speed and level of reliability that exceeds what would be expected from acquired knowledge.
 Essentially, the argument is that it couldn’t be learnable, therefore it must be innate.
-In the video in yesterday’s post demonstrating Steven Pinker’s fabulous 80s hair, he happened to take the same position.

 Is there talent?